WTFAcademy/0xAA-Wallet/README.md

 # 0xAA-Wallet
-0xAA Wallet is a AA (Account Abstraction) wallet focused on developer experience, which helps developers build ERC4337 compatible Dapp.
+0xAA Wallet is a AA (Account Abstraction) wallet focused on developer education and experience, which helps developers build ERC4337 compatible Dapp.

 ## Objectives
-We will built a MVP of 0xAA Wallet with this grant: a web wallet that help developer to build and test ERC4337 compatible contract.
+We will built a MVP of 0xAA Wallet and tutorial on how to develop ERC4337 compatible Dapp with this grant.
+0xAA Wallet is a web wallet that help developer to build and test ERC4337 compatible contract.

 ## Outcomes
-Developers will have a better tools to develop ERC4337 compatible contract and Dapp.
+Developers will have a better tooling to develop ERC4337 compatible contract and Dapp.

 ## Grant Scope
 We will research on ERC-4337 in detail, and build a wallet for developers.